daveek/apollo-test/README.md

 * Build an Apollo test app which consumes a REST endpoint.

-> A mock REST API has been implemented in `~/server`, you can reference `~/server/src/index.js` for a summary of the available resources.
+> A mock REST API has been implemented in `~/server`; you can reference `~/server/src/index.js` for a summary of the available resources.
 For each resource, the standard RESTful CRUD operations are provided.

 * The GraphQL queries should be unaware of REST dependencies and not be tainted in any way allowing for a clean break when our dependencies migrate to GraphQL.

-> All queries inside of the React application are 100% agnostic to the server implementation; they are just your typical GraphQL queries, nothing special.
+> All queries inside of the React application are 100% agnostic to the server implementation; they are just your typical GraphQL queries.
 I noticed there were some GraphQL to REST bridges out in the wild, but these seemed to defeat much of the purpose of GraphQL since they leaked API details into the client (i.e., you had to specify resource locations/methods, or they made some assumption about your REST implementation [there's always _something_ different in the real world]).
 >
-> My solution took advantage of apollo-link-schema, which allowed you to define on the client what very closely resembles what would be implemented on a GraphQL server: custom resolvers for each field.
-My original implementation had the client using our own link which handled proxying queries to a schema instance.
+> My solution takes advantage of apollo-link-schema, which allows you to define on the client something very closely resembling a GraphQL server implementation: custom resolvers for each field.
+My original implementation had the client using our own link which proxied queries to a schema instance.
 Upon more research, I discovered that this is _exactly_ what apollo-link-schema does, and so I have deferred to that since this project focuses on utilizing available Apollo links.

 * There should be minimal contained REST knowledge within the Apollo link chain.